giargiapower/project_home_sensor/README.md

 # project_home_sensor

-creating a net of sensors, distributed all over my home, connected to a server that store all data
+the project consists in creating a network of home sensors all connected to a server that use all data to ml predictions.

+for the moment the only program available is server.erl.

+command :
+server:start() #to start the server server:store("sensore gas", 10). #to store data sensor to the server server:lookup("sensore gas"). #to see if the data is correctly installed